-SIMPLE retirement account.
-An employee's salary reduction contributions to a SIMPLE (savings incentive match plan for employees) retirement account are not subject to federal income tax withholding but are subject to social security, Medicare, and railroad retirement taxes.
+SEP arrangements and SIMPLE IRA plans.
+An employee's salary reduction contributions under a SEP arrangement to a traditional IRA or under a SIMPLE (savings incentive match plan for employees) IRA plan to a SIMPLE IRA are not subject to federal income tax withholding but are subject to social security, Medicare, and railroad retirement taxes.
 Do not include an employee's contribution in box 1, but do include it in boxes 3 and 5.
 (Use box 14 if railroad retirement taxes apply.)
 An employee's total contribution must also be included in box 12 with code D or S.